-Information Operations (IO) is the integrated employment, during military operations, of information-related capabilities in concert with other lines of operation to influence, disrupt, corrupt, or usurp the decision making of adversaries and potential adversaries while protecting our own.
-Cyber Operations (CO) encompasses most of the technological aspects of IO.
-To support CO, professionals must be cognizant of the tools, techniques, and practices required to defend, attack and exploit these resources.
-At the technical level, CO encompasses multiple scientific disciplines that ensure the security of critical infrastructures such as:
+Cyber Operations (CO), which encompasses most of the technological aspects of Information Operations, are those actions taken to affect an adversary's information and information systems, while defending one's own information and information systems.
+To support CO, professionals must be cognizant of the tools, techniques, and practices required to defend, attack, and exploit these resources.
+At the technical level, CO encompasses multiple scientific disciplines that ensure the security of critical infrastructures, such as:

-The GCO program produces graduates who effectively use the tools and techniques of both computer science as well as traditional engineering disciplines to analyze complex problems and design effective solutions for these problems.
-This program provides a substantial technical foundation in cyber operations including 1) operating systems, 2) computer network protection and exploitation, 3) application security, 4) reversing and exploitation, 5) data security, and 6) network design and analysis.
+The GCO program produces graduates who can effectively use the tools and techniques of both computer science as well as traditional engineering disciplines to approach and analyze complex problems, and design effective solutions for these problems.
+This program provides a substantial technical foundation in cyber operations including: 1) operating systems 2) computer network protection and exploitation 3) application security 4) mobile and wireless device security and 5) reverse engineering and exploitation.
 The program culminates with an individual thesis that typically supports Department of Defense needs.
 In the thesis, the student applies their individual technical expertise and demonstrates their design and analysis skills.
 Finally, the program satisfies the requirements of the Cyber Operations academic degree code assigned to Air Force officers on entry into the program.

 The GCO program curriculum consists of the following components: 1) core courses, 2) a mathematics or math science requirement, 3) cyber operations breadth, 4) an individual thesis, and 5) additional Air Force requirements (if applicable).

 The objective of the core courses is to provide graduate-level education in cyber operations through a series of computer and information security-related courses.
-These courses cover a wide range of CO topics including computer networking, secure software development and software reverse engineering, all incorporating principles and best practices for protecting and attacking vital information resources.
+These courses cover a wide range of CO topics including computer networking, advanced and distributed operating systems, and data security, all incorporating principles and best practices for protecting and attacking vital information resources.
 This objective is accomplished through satisfactory completion of the following courses:

 Students are required to take at least one graduate-level course in mathematics or math science.
 A probability and statistics course is highly recommended to fulfill this requirement.
 Acceptable courses include: